LienM/recpack/doc/source/guides.quickstart.rst

 Basic Usage
 -----------

-Recpack was set up to allow easy experimentation with various algorithms, using different datasets or scenarios.
+RecPack was set up to allow easy experimentation with various algorithms, using different datasets or scenarios.

 When running an experiment, the first step is to load and preprocess a dataset.